BET-platform/SOPs/README.md

 # SOPs
-Repository for SOPs related to processes and instrument in the BET platform
+Repository for SOPs related to processes and instruments in the BET platform.